coopercenter/sol-tax-webapp/README.md

     __Working with Github in VS Code Tutorial__: [https://docs.djangoproject.com/en/3.1/intro/tutorial01/](https://docs.djangoproject.com/en/3.1/intro/tutorial01/)

 2. In the command line, run `pip install -r requirements.txt` to download the necessary packages
 3. Create _.txt_ files containing the following names and respective contents under a new _hiddenVars_ folder in the base directory.
 The file contains sensitive information that should not be shared.
 The contents may be found on Azure under _Settings_ :arrow_right: _Configuration_ :arrow_right: _Application settings_.
+Otherwise, contact Mary Beth Wetherell at [meh4q@virginia.edu](mailto:meh4q@virginia.edu) for sensitive information.

     - azure_host
     - azure_name